 Start getting paid with this free self-employed invoice template!
 If you work for yourself then one of the most important things you’ll need to is send out invoices to your customers and clients.

 When you set up a business your invoices are a legal document between you and your client/customer, so it’s important you have all the right information on them to create a binding agreement that gets you paid making them one of the most important documents you’ll need.

-Here is a self-employed invoice template for you to download and use – it’ll also work if you’re a freelancer or sole trader.
+Here is a basic self-employed invoice template for you to download and use – it’ll also work if you’re a freelancer or sole trader.
 I’ve also included guidance to help get you started using your invoice and customising it.

 This guide is for business owners who are self-employed.
 If you have a Limited Company then you’ll need a different invoice template which you can find in this guide.

 Download Your Self-Employed Invoice Template

 Choose the right one for you, depending on whether you are VAT registered or not and it will open in google sheets for you to take a copy:

 You should only charge for VAT and show VAT if you are VAT registered.

 Getting Started Using the Self Employed Invoice Template

-Now you have your template, you’ll need to customise it so it’s right for your brand and business.
+Now you have your basic template, you’ll need to customise it so it’s right for your brand and business.

 Step 1: Add Your Details